Swansgate Shopping Centre

 The Swansgate Shopping Centre is a shopping centre in the town centre of Wellingborough, Northamptonshire, England.
 It is the second largest shopping centre in Northamptonshire after the Grosvenor Centre in Northampton.
-It was built in the early 1970s and was originally known as the Arndale Centre.
+It was built in the mid-1970s, opening in June 1977 and was originally known as the Arndale Centre, until being renamed Swansgate in 1997.

-Stores
+Shops

-There are over 50 stores including Boots, W H Smith, Superdrug, and Poundland.
+There are over 50 shops including Boots, TGJones, Superdrug, and Poundland.